dillxcl/AISudoku/README.md

 The goal of the game is to place N copies of numbers 1 thru N on this board satisfying the following constraints in conjunction with constraints stemming from numbers already placed on the board, e.g., cell (1,1) contains 5.

-Part1 - Create CNF file
+Part1 - Create CNF file by editting Sudoku.py

 Ex
 Here is the CNF file that corresponds to the simple formula discussed above: